-On my life as a developers, I have been in several stages.
+On my life as a developer, I have been in several stages.
 On the beginning I was mesmerized with what I could do with code.
 I really thought I was an excellent developer.
 Until I found out is was only my narrow perception.
 I started hiding my code, afraid of what others would think.
 I developed a big personal code ownership.
-Time taught me I would learn from others opinion and the overall result was much better.
-More recently, TDD and books such as “Clean Code” completely changed my opinion on what great code should have.
+Time taught me I would learn immensely from others opinion and the final result would be much better, if I listen to others.
+More recently, TDD and books such as “Clean Code” completely changed my opinion on what great code is.

 If you would asked me, on each of those phases, what was the best code I have ever written or what is great code, my answer would be completely different.
 Changing our mind is not necessarily bad, but never changing it is.
 If you look back on time and still think exactly the same way, it means you didn’t evolved.

 I had many job interviews, more than I would like.
 I find amusing the myriad of “by the book” questions I get: “What is agile?”; “What was the best code you have ever written?”; “What was the worst code you have ever written?”; “What is great code?”
 All those questions are great… for a conversation between co-workers on a slow afternoon by the coffee machine, but not for a job interview.
 First, Google gives you excellent “by the book” answers.
 Second, a great answer depends on the interviewer’s opinion.

 “What is great code?”
 If I try to enumerate all characteristics I can think off, I end up missing most of them.
 Most importantly, it depends on one’s opinion and opinions change all the time.
 I’ve caught many discussions online about what is great code.
 It is great being proud of the code we produce.
 Not too proud, or you develop a strong code ownership.
 Pride is what makes us go the extra mile and improve the status quo.

 Great code takes long time to write?